Grumman American AA-1

 The Grumman American AA-1 series is a family of light, two-seat aircraft.
-The family includes the original American Aviation AA-1 Yankee and AA-1A Trainer, the Grumman American AA-1B Trainer and TR-2, plus the Gulfstream American AA-1C Lynx and T-Cat.
+The family includes the original American Aviation AA-1 Yankee and AA-1A Trainer along with the TR-2.
+The TR-2 has a cruise propeller and the trainer has a climb prop.
+Typically the TR-2 came with more navigation instruments and was better for cross country flying because of its speed and lower fuel consumption.
+The family also includes the Grumman American AA-1B Trainer and TR-2, plus the Gulfstream American AA-1C Lynx and T-Cat.

 Development history

 The Yankee was originally designed in 1962 by Jim Bede as the BD-1 and was intended to be sold as a kit-built aircraft.
 Bede decided to certify the design under the then-new FAR Part 23 rules and offer it as a completed aircraft.
 No BD-1 kits were ever sold.

 The prototype first flew on July 11, 1963, and featured folding wings for trailering and ease of storage.
 Bede formed a company, Bede Aviation Corporation, based in Cleveland, Ohio, to produce the aircraft, but the BD-1 never entered production as a certified aircraft.
-At that time the FAA was hesitant to certify a light aircraft with folding wings.
-The certification process was complex and expensive and disagreements arose between Bede and the other shareholders.
-As a result, Bede was ousted by his business partners and the company renamed American Aviation.
+At that time, the FAA was hesitant to certify a light aircraft with folding wings.
+The certification process was complex and expensive, and disagreements arose between Bede and the other shareholders.
+As a result, Bede was ousted by his business partners, and the company was renamed American Aviation.

 AA-1 Yankee Clipper

-American's engineers reworked the wing to a non-folding design, easing FAR Part 23 certification.
+American's engineers reworked the wing to remove the folding feature, easing FAR Part 23 certification.
 Other changes included adding extended wing tips to improve rate-of-climb, an anti-servo tab on the elevator along with a centering spring system to increase longitudinal stability and stall strips to improve handling during a stall.
 The company designated the redesigned aircraft the AA-1 Yankee Clipper.